adrianoduque97/argument-minning/README.md

 # argument-minning
-Jupyter notebook for argument classification with NLP and Deep Ldearning
+Jupyter notebook for argument classification with NLP. machine learning and Deep Learning